 Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.
+Notes No significant defects evident, although the area of internal sanitaryware is always a matter for personal taste.

-Heating and hot water

-Repair category 1

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 3 Notes The central heating boiler is a particularly dated model, (and part of a cover is missing) and is likely at or near the end of its serviceable lifespan.
+A gas safe registered heating engineer will be able to provide advice and estimates for all upgrading/renewals required.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.